SergioIommi/Quant-Trading-Dashboards/README.md

     - `conda env create --name py38_bluecrest --file environment.yml`

 ## Jupyter Notebooks, Python Scripts and Folder Structure
-- The following is the structure of the project folder with the required files to run the apps.
+The following is the structure of the project folder with the required files to run the apps.
 In particular:
 - `typography.css` is a css file that contains some formatting for the Dash components of the 2 apps
 - the folder `assets` and the file `typography.css` must be kept in this position relative to the other files (notebook `bluecrest.ipynb` and python scripts `app1.py` and `app2.py`)
 - notebook `bluecrest.ipynb` contains the same python code that is split into the 3 python scripts `app1.py`, `app2.py` and `db_run.py` so that the apps can be run either, via the Jupyter Notebook or the *.py scripts via terminal
 - `environment.yml` is the yml file required to create the conda environment
 - the folder `symbols` contains 4 CSV files:
     - `GSCP.csv` contains the stock symbols for the S&P 500 Stock Index and the related stocks
     - `NDX.csv` contains the stock symbols for the Nasdaq 100 Stock Index and the related stocks
     - `RUT.csv` contains the stock symbols for the Russell 2000 Stock Index and the related stocks
     - `index_symbols_bool.csv` is instead a file that is automatically created at the time of creation of the database and it stores all the stock symbols and a column for each stock index to mark the inclusion of each single stock symbol to one or more stock indices (this information is also stored in the database to avoid storing duplicate data if a stock is part of multiple indices)
     - regarding the stock symbols I’ve written a note at the end of this readme document to give details about how I collected the various symbols

 ## How to Create the Database and Run the 2 Apps
-- Once MongoDB is installed an the conda enviroment `py38_bluecrest` created, we can build the database and run the applications
+Once MongoDB is installed an the conda enviroment `py38_bluecrest` created, we can build the database and run the applications

 ### Database Creation
-1. We can create the database with either, the Jupyter Notebook `bluecrest.ipynb` or the `db_run.py` script.
+We can create the database with either, the Jupyter Notebook `bluecrest.ipynb` or the `db_run.py` script.
 It must be noted that the first time the code is run (with one of the 2 possibilities, Jupyter Notebook or Python script), the file `index_symbols_bool.csv` gets created in the folder `/symbols` as well as the database `stock_db` and collection `daily` in MongoDB, as we can see from the screenshot below.
 In case we need to re-run the database creation, the `stocks_db` database must be deleted, meanwhile the CSV file will get overwritten.
 ![Alt text](https://github.com/SergioIommi/Quant-Trading-Dashboards/blob/main/readme-images/screenshot_db.png?raw=true)
-2. Jupyter Notebook
+#### Create Database with Jupyter Notebook
     1. change kernel to py38_bluecrest
     2. to create the database we can run the code in the cell below the one with title `Create/Update Database (MongoDB)` by first changing some relevant parameters (e.g., start date for the data to get from Yahoo Finance)
-3. Python Script (from terminal)
+#### Create Database with Python Script (from terminal)
     1. Another possibility is to run the script db_run.py  from terminal
     2. conda activate py38_bluecrest
     3. python db_run.py